scinklja/Electron-Cash-Wallet-Economics-Plugin/README.md

 1. marketing - by being able to demonstrate how much profit one gains by switching from fiat to bch as a primary currency.
 2. volatility - by being able to easily see if it is time to accumulate (negative unrealized profit) or spend.
-3. merchant inflows - by incrasing the amount of consumers holding BCH for the purpose of spending.
+3. merchant inflows - by increasing the amount of consumers holding BCH for the purpose of spending.